 “Secondary bacterial infections can become resistant with the repeated use of antibiotics, making it more difficult, and expensive, to treat these infections when they arise,” Dr Eckholm says.

-The Testing Process and Giving Shots
+The Testing Process and Giving Injections

 Your area vet dermatologist will inject the most common allergens in general, and the ones specific to the region where you live.
 Overall, they will test roughly 50 different items to get the best idea what your dog is reacting to.